Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 Dr. Bill Rawl's book, Unlocking Lyme: Myths, Truths, & Practical Solutions for Chronic Lyme Disease, comes from an interesting perspective because Dr. Rawls himself was diagnosed with Lyme disease.
 I appreciate a doctor who is willing to use the term "chronic Lyme disease" in the title of his book.

 Because Dr. Rawls has chronic Lyme himself, there is a strong sense of empathy for the patient in the book.
-I especially appreciated this description of the Lyme experience:
+This description of the Lyme experience especially resonated with me:

 "Just when you think everything is turning around, you have a setback for seemingly no reason.
 On top of that comes the fear of slipping back into a cycle of never-ending misery.
 How long will this last?
 Will it ever get better, or will I have to live this way for the rest of my life?"

 In the beginning of the book, Dr. Rawls discusses why he believes it has been so difficult for chronic Lyme patients to get recognition, funding for research, accurate testing, and better treatment:

 "The status quo is the accepted norm that most everyone follows.
 While it isn't always correct, it's assumed to be correct, and most people never veer from it their entire lives.
 When it happens not to be correct, changing it is like swimming against a stiff current.

 People typically don't voluntarily choose to swim against the current because it's difficult and sometimes hazardous--the choice is often made for them by life's situations."

 For Dr. Rawls, it was being diagnosed with chronic Lyme disease.
 His life situation forced him to critically evaluate his practice as a conventional medicine doctor.
 He educated himself and learned all he could about alternative therapies, and the result is this comprehensive book.